 Grade Policy: Grades in required and elective courses must be B- or better.
-A student who receives either: a grade lower than B- (and/or a “fail” in a pass/fail course) in three required courses; or a grade lower than C- in any required course is subject to dismissal from the program.
+A student who receives 1) a grade lower than B- (and/or a “fail” in a pass/fail course) in three required courses, or 2) a grade lower than C- in any required course is subject to dismissal from the Program.
 Each such instance is reviewed by the Graduate Program Steering Committee and acted upon on a case-by-case basis, taking all aspects of the student's performance (coursework and laboratory research) into account.
 Required courses may not be audited or dropped because of academic difficulties.
 In most scenarios, if a student receives a grade lower than a B- in a required course, the class must be repeated, and a grade of B- or better must be achieved.
 In the case of a grade below B- in an elective course, the student has the option of retaking the course to achieve a satisfactory grade or of taking another elective course and achieving a grade of B- or better.
 An “Incomplete” in any course must be resolved within 1 month.
 The student may be placed on academic probation if he/she fails to resolve an Incomplete within this period.

-Vacation Policy: In addition to posted university holidays, a maximum of two weeks of vacation are allowed during the first year and three weeks during subsequent years.
-Additional vacation or personal leave time may be granted by a student's mentor or the program director.
+Vacation Policy: In addition to posted university holidays, a maximum of two weeks (10 days) of vacation are allowed during the first year and three weeks (15 business days) during subsequent years.
+Additional vacation or personal leave time must be approved by a student's faculty preceptor or the Program Director.
 Trainees shall continue to receive stipends during vacations and holidays.
-Time between semesters or academic quarters is generally considered an active part of the training period, including the summer months.
+Time between semesters or academic quarters is considered an active part of the training period, including the summer months.
 However, students may choose to take their vacations during these time periods.
 Vacation or personal leave time exceeding those listed above without the prior approval of the faculty preceptor or Program Director may be cause for concern.
 In most cases, this will lead to poor performance in courses and is a valid reason for a student to receive a research grade of “C”.
 Cases in which students are repeatedly absent or absent for extended periods of time from work without approval will be reviewed on a case-by-case basis by the Steering Committee.

 Outside Employment: Outside employment is strongly discouraged since a student's full efforts should be devoted to graduate research and education.
 In certain hardship situations, students may work for compensation outside the lab on a strictly limited, part-time basis.
 This work must be apart from or beyond the normal research training activities, which typically require a much more than 40 hours per week.
 Under no circumstances may outside employment interfere with, detract from, or prolong the student’s training program.
 Permission to work outside the graduate program must be obtained beforehand from both the program director and the faculty mentor.